 About

-George Washington University's Department of Geography is dedicated to achieving excellence in research and learning through the study of relationships between the physical world and its occupation and modification by humans.
+George Washington University's Department of Geography and Environment is dedicated to achieving excellence in research and learning through the study of relationships between the physical world and its occupation and modification by humans.
 Students and faculty investigate questions of sustainability, urbanization and migration, mapping and more.

 Students have interned at management firms, nonprofits, national parks and environmental associations.
 They have presented at the American Association of Geographers and visited the United Nations as part of the GW UN 360 program.
 And they have participated in fieldwork projects in Argentina, Germany, Morocco and Colombia.